Brewers vs. Cubs: Betting Trends, Records ATS, Home/Road Splits

 Brewers Recent Betting Performance

-- Over the past 10 games, the Brewers have been favored twice and split those games 1-1.
+- In six games as the underdog over the last 10 matchups, the Brewers have posted a mark of 5-1.

-- In their last 10 games with a total, the Brewers and their opponents are 5-4-1 when it comes to hitting the over.
+- In their last 10 games with an over/under, the Brewers and their opponents have combined to eclipse the total six times.

-- The Brewers have not played a game with a spread over their last 10 outings.
-Milwaukee and its opponent have topped the over/under for four games in a row, with the average total set by oddsmakers during that stretch being 8.5.
+- The previous 10 Brewers matchups have not had a runline set by bookmakers.
+The average over/under established by sportsbooks in Milwaukee's past five contests has been 8.7, a streak during which the Brewers and their opponents have hit the over every time.

 Brewers Betting Records & Stats